MagnumOpus1/Fibei_Home_Webtest/README.md

 This is my Project during my Internship
 It is a selenium-based website automation for: https://fibeigreetings.com/

-# system requirements for running Selenium WebDriver and Chrome on WSL2:
+# System requirements for running Selenium WebDriver and Chrome on WSL2:

 Operating System:
 * Windows 10 version 1903 or later with WSL2 enabled